LaMP-Cap: Personalized Figure Caption Generation With Multimodal Figure Profiles: Experimental Results

 \section{Experimental Results}

-\paragraph{Experiment Setups.} We evaluated four LLMs on personalized caption generation using \dataset: {\em (i)} GPT-4o~\cite{hurst2024gpt}, {\em (ii)} Llama 4 Scout~\cite{meta2025llama4}, {\em (iii)} Gemini 2.5 Flash Preview~\cite{gemini25flash}, and {\em (iv)} GPT-4.1 Mini~\cite{openai2024gpt41mini}.
-The first three are large models, while the last one is smaller.
+\paragraph{Experiment Setups.} We evaluated four LLMs on personalized caption generation using \dataset:\footnote{Qwen-2.5-VL-7B-Instruct was excluded from our main analysis due to significantly higher failure rate (2.2\%, 269/12,259) compared to other models.
+See~\autoref{app:output-cleaning}.} {\em (i)} GPT-4o~\cite{hurst2024gpt}, {\em (ii)} Llama 4 Scout~\cite{meta2025llama4}, {\em (iii)} Gemini 2.5 Flash Preview~\cite{gemini25flash}, and {\em (iv)} GPT-4.1 Mini~\cite{openai2024gpt41mini}.
+The first three are larger models, while the last one is smaller.
 We used OpenAI's API for GPT-4o and OpenRouter (openrouter.ai) for the others.
+We focused on LLMs because large-scale human evaluations from the \textsc{SciCap} Challenge showed a clear performance gap between model classes~\cite{hsu2025large}: only LLMs like GPT-4V consistently generate captions matching or exceeding those by human authors, while smaller or specialized models such as PEGASUS~\cite{zhang2020pegasus} and UniChart~\cite{masry2023unichart} perform poorly.

-Building on prior work showing that more profile information improves performance~\cite{tan2024democratizing}, we tested three caption generation settings with varying amounts of profile input: \textbf{(1) No Profile:} The model generated captions using only the target figure's image and figure-mentioning paragraphs. \textbf{(2) One Profile:} The model used the same source as in (1) but additionally used \textit{one} randomly selected profile figure for personalization. \textbf{(3) All Profile:} The model used the same source as in (1) but additionally used \textit{all} profile figures for personalization.\footnote{We avoid labeling our approach as ``zero-shot'' or ``few-shot'' because profile figures and captions serve as implicit examples.} (See~\autoref{app:prompts} for the full prompt.)
-After generation, we cleaned the output by removing unnecessary reasoning steps or explanations that were not part of the actual caption.
-We also removed cases (56 out of 12,259) where models failed to generate any output. \autoref{app:output-cleaning} detailed data cleaning procedures, while~\autoref{app:text-evaluation} describes the evaluation packages used in this study.
+Building on prior work showing that more profile information improves performance~\cite{tan2024democratizing}, we tested four caption generation settings with varying amounts and sources of profile input: \textbf{(1) No Profile:} The model generated captions using only the target figure's image and figure-mentioning paragraphs. \textbf{(2) One Profile:} The model used the same source as in (1) but additionally used \textit{one} randomly selected profile figure from the \textit{same} paper for personalization. \textbf{(3) All Profile:} The model used the same source as in (1) but additionally used \textit{all} profile figures from the \textit{same} paper for personalization. \textbf{(4) Other Profile:} The model used the same source as in (1) but additionally used one or three randomly selected profile figure(s) from random \textit{other} papers.
+The setup (4) tests whether performance gains come from paper-specific context or generic in-domain examples.
+See~\autoref{app:prompts} for the full prompt.

+We cleaned the output by removing unnecessary reasoning steps or explanations.
+We also removed cases (56 out of 12,259) where models failed to generate valid output.
+See \autoref{app:output-cleaning} and \autoref{app:text-evaluation} for details.